ccdxc/sw/penctl/docs/rest/penctl_show_running-firmware.rst

 penctl show running-firmware
 ----------------------------

-Show running firmware from Naples (To be deprecated.
+Show running firmware from Distributed Service Card (To be deprecated.
 Please use: penctl show firmware-version)

 Synopsis
 ~~~~~~~~